Frequently Asked Questions:

 5. Why can’t I opt-out of the Health & Dental plans through Mosaic?

 Since the MSU Health & Dental Plans are considered essential fees, the opt-out process differs from that of the non-essential fees through Mosaic.
 The MSU Health & Dental Plans are mandatory fees for undergraduate students and may only be opted out of by those students that have additional private insurance coverage.
-Students are automatically charged a fee for the MSU Health & Dental Plans upon full-time enrolment in an undergraduate program (18 units or more).
+Students are automatically charged a fee for the MSU Health & Dental Plans upon full-time enrollment in an undergraduate program (18 units or more).
 Students that meet the eligibility criteria can be reimbursed for this charge upon completing an online opt-out form at www.msumcmaster.ca/optout between September 1 and 30.

 6. Why is there an essential fee and a non-essential fee for MSU Clubs?